SoftwareAG/c8y-ticketing-integration-microservice/README.md

 This microservice allows integration of any ticketing platform with Cumulocity IoT.
 It supports integration with webMethods AgileApps out-of-the-box.
 However, for integration with other platforms like ServiceNow, ZenDesk, etc. it relies on other integration platforms like webMethods.io.

 ### Features
-1. View tickets in Cumulocity IoT dashboards.
-2. Create tickets automatically based on configured device and alarm type mappings.
-3. Create tickets manually based on specific alarms.
+1. `Ticketing Integration Setup Widget` https://github.com/SoftwareAG/c8y-ticketing-integration-setup-widget - configure and manage integration with Ticketing Platform.
+	1. Configure device and alarm mappings to enable automatic creation of tickets.
+2. `Ticketing Integration Viewer Widget` https://github.com/SoftwareAG/c8y-ticketing-integration-viewer-widget - view tickets and related comments in a table format.
+3. `Ticketing Integration Alarms Widget` https://github.com/SoftwareAG/c8y-ticketing-integration-alarms-widget - view active alarms and create tickets.

 ### Installation
 1. Download the latest `ticketing-{version}.zip` file from the Releases section.
 2. Switch to Cumulocity IoT `Administration` app using App Switcher.
 Upload the downloaded microservice zip file.
 Steps vary based on Cumulocity IoT version you are using.
+Please refer to Cumulocity IoT documentation.
 3. Subscribe the microservice.
 Steps vary based on Cumulocity IoT version you are using.
+Please refer to Cumulocity IoT documentation.
 4. Refresh the page and click on `Logs` tab to view the microservice logs and if there any potential errors.

 ### Configuration - to integrate Cumulocity IoT with Ticketing Platform